Our group, under the lead of Dr. Lorenzo Albertazzi, is delocalized between Eindhoven and Barcelona.

 TU/e e-mail: l.albertazzi@tue.nl

 I obtained my BSc in Biotechnology at the University of Barcelona in 2015, completing the final project at the University of Stuttgart.
 In 2017, I obtained my MSc in Bioengineering at Institut Químic de Sarrià (IQS).
-I joined the Nanoscopy for Nanomedicne group in IBEC for my MSc project on STORM imaging of polyplexes and then moved to TU/e in 2018 where I started my PhD.
-My aim is to quantitatively study the interaction of polyplexes with cells and how they are transported inside with super resolution microscopy for immunotherapy applications.
+I joined the Nanoscopy for Nanomedicine (N4N) group in IBEC for my MSc project on STORM imaging of polyplexes and then moved in 2018 to the TU/e to perform my PhD studies.
+I successfully defended my PhD regarding super-resolution imaging of cell membrane receptors with PAINT in March 2023.
+Then, I continued with a PostDoc in the N4N group to help transition super-resolution imaging from academia to clinics for diagnostic purposes.
+My main research interests are super-resolution imaging (PAINT in particular), live-cell imaging, single-particle tracking, circulating tumor cells (CTC), and diagnostics.

 Start date: July 2018